Estimated Reading Time: 14 mins

 Whether you’re doing well today or not so well, you’re doing well.

-You may have a PMDD alter ego and some of the things I described may be relatable to your situation.
+You may have a PMDD alter-ego and some of the things I described may be relatable to your situation.

-The important thing is to train and elevate your usual self to such a point that when your alter ego shows up, the authentic you can provide meaningful support.
+The important thing is to train and elevate your usual self to such a point that when your alter ego shows up, the authentic you can subconsciously provide meaningful support.

 Image by freepik

-I realised no one was coming to save me, but I also recognised God gave me the tools I’d need to overcome each month.
+I realised no one was coming to save me, but I also recognised that God gave me the tools I’d need to overcome each month.

-I found ways to cope better, to even thrive through it on occasion.
+I became emotionally intelligent towards my PMDD self, finding ways to cope better, and even thrive through it on occasion.

 Image by prostooleh on freepik

-It takes an incredible level of willpower.
+It takes an incredible level of unfeeling discipline.

-These are by-products of a life determined to succeed beyond the expected limitations of such a condition.
+Channelling that determination into tangible action has caused me to elevate in character — by-products of a life determined to succeed beyond the limitations of such a condition.

 Image by freepik

-So no, I’m not superhuman.
 I’m normal just like everyone else.

 The only thing I did, was turn my desperation into determination — acted upon.

-You can too.
+And you can too.